Great Alaskan Endurance Race

 Alaska…….Denali……Big, Wild & Wide Open Places.

-New to the Denali Ultras this year is the Denali50K.
-With 20,310’ tall Denali and surrounding Alaska Range Mountains and glaciers as its backdrop, the 135 Mile Denali Highway is the setting for the spectacular Denali135, Denali100K & Denali50K Endurance Races.
+With 20,310’ tall Denali and surrounding Alaska Range Mountains and glaciers as its backdrop, the 135 Mile Denali Highway is the setting for the spectacular Denali135, Denali100K and Denali50K Endurance Races.
 The Denali Highway was the original and only road into Denali National Park from 1957 until 1971 and it is still as breathtaking and jaw dropping today as it was more than 50 years ago.

-Hardy and qualified adventurous athletes from around the World are invited to challenge themselves along one of the most scenic sections of the historic gravel road from Paxson Alaska, the headwaters of the wild Gulkana River, to Cantwell Alaska….
+Hardy and qualified adventurous athletes from around the World are invited to challenge themselves along the entire or half length of the historic gravel road from Paxson Alaska, the headwaters of the wild Gulkana River, to Cantwell Alaska….
 Adjacent to the entrance to Denali National Park.
+The newly added Denali50K takes runners from the highest point on the Denali Highway, Maclaren Summit, to the finish at Alpine Creel Lodge.

 Superlative panoramic vistas reach out for miles in every direction bathed in the nearly 20hrs of arctic daylight each day during the race.
 National Geographic rightly called the Denali Highway one of the top ten most scenic roads in North America.

-The Denali50k will be limited to 50 runners and their crew and pacers.
+The Denali100k will be limited to 50 runners and their crew and pacers.

-- May 1st 2024 or when 50 runners have registered it closes.
+- May 1st or when 50 runners have registered.

 **Runners will be informed of their registration acceptance if they are received along with their qualifying race info.

-June 23rd– 6:00pm Post Race Dinner Party at Denali Education Center In Talkeetna.
+June 23rd – 6:00pm Post Race Party/Dinner Denali Education Center Talkeetna Campus

 Please visit the following pages for Very Important Event Details